run-house/runhouse/docs/api/python/function.rst

 | There are few core options to create an AWS Lambda using Runhouse:
 #.
 Pass a callable Python function to the factory method.
 #.
 Follow a typical Lambda creation flow (as if you are using AWS APIs).
-That includes passing to the constructor
+That includes passing path(s) to Python files(s)
-   path(s) to Python file(s) (containing the code) and a handler function name .
-Arguments such as runtime, Lambda name, timeout and memory size are accepted by the factory method as well, but they are not mandatory and have default values.
+   (containing the code) and a handler function name to the from_handler_file() method.
+Arguments such as runtime, Lambda name, timeout and memory size are accepted by the from_handler_file() method as well, but they are not mandatory and have default values.
 #.
 Create rh.function instance, and than send it over to AWS Lambdas.
 For example:
    :code:`rh.function(summer).to(system="aws_lambda")`